This article describes the types of structures that can be exported and imported into ELMA365, as well the process of export and import.

 Case 1.
 Invoice

 Let's say your customer needs to automate invoice management to approve and pay incoming invoices.
 There are different purposes of payment, which the user does not enter manually, but chooses from a list.
-The invoices might be in either of the three currencies: rubles, US dollars, euro.
+The invoices might be in either of the three currencies: rubles, US dollars, and euros.
 The invoices are issued to different legal entities within the customer's organization, and are paid accordingly.

 The minimal set of apps for this case would be: